Layouts

 - inserting extra wrappers that every layout should share

-Edit sidebar.css or topnav.css when the HTML structure is already correct and you only want to change placement, spacing, or responsive behavior.
+Edit sidebar.css or topnav.css when the HTML structure is already correct and you only want to change placement, spacing, or responsive behaviour.

 For developers

-In the Marque repository, layouts live in template/layouts/ and are copied into each new project at marque new <name>.
-That folder now owns the shared HTML shell (index.html), the shared runtime (index.js), and the layout-specific CSS files like sidebar.css and topnav.css.
-When creating new layouts, make sure your CSS matches the classes used in the shared layout shell.
+In the Marque repository, the shared fallback theme lives in template/common.css, while layouts live in template/layouts/ and are copied into each new project at marque new <name>.
+That folder owns the shared HTML shell (index.html), the shared runtime (index.js), and the layout-specific CSS files like sidebar.css and topnav.css.
+When creating new layouts, make sure your CSS matches the classes used in the shared layout shell rather than re-implementing theme styles there.

 template/